Kilindi is a luxurious lodge set on Zanzibar's unspoilt northern coast.

 Food quality: The team at Kilindi is very experienced and as a result the quality of the food is very high.
 With his own organic vegetable patch onsite, we expect the food at Kilindi to be nothing short of excellent.
 They grow much of the food themselves, and try and source everything else as locally as possible.

 Breakfast, which can sometimes be served to you in bed on special request, includes range of spice-infused fresh fruit juice, pancakes and all the usual things you would expect in a good cooked breakfast.
-Cuban music over breakfast, relaxed
+Cuban music plays over breakfast which is very relaxing.

 Lunch is often a meze of different types of delicious dishes which you can mix and match - much like tapas.